na-na-hi/renget/archive/t97vwn.md

 She gestured discreetly to a mother and young son across the hall and Eri who just rejoined them.
 Inigo nodded apologetically.

 "Whoops."
 He shrugged.
 "But hey, give me some credit for asking."
 Hoge pinched his cheek and he chuckled.

 Just then, Hoge grabbed his arm, her eyes narrowed as she looked behind him.
 "We're not the only ones here from Shiketsu."
 Inigo followed her discreet glance.
-His eyes widened as he spotted Bobby and Minnie strolling hand-in-hand nearby.
+His eyes widened as he spotted Bobby and Minnie strolling hand-in-hand.
 And just behind them were Hifumi and Hailey, peering into a tank of seahorses!
 Inigo gulped.
 Their classmates being here meant one thing - they had to be on secret dates too!
 Hoge quickly pulled Inigo and Eri behind a janitor's cart.

 "I don't see why I can't just say hi.
 They're my bros.
 I can't believe they're on a double date without me though."
 Inigo grumbled.